 In December 2016, Con Edison and the Utilities entered into a credit agreement (Credit Agreement), under which banks are committed to provide loans and letters of credit on a revolving credit basis.
 The Credit Agreement expires in December 2022.
 There is a maximum of \$2,250 million of credit available.
 The full amount is available to CECONY and \$1,000 million (subject to increase up to \$1,500 million) is available to Con Edison, including up to \$1,200 million of letters of credit.
 The Credit Agreement supports the Companies' commercial paper programs.
 The Companies have not borrowed under the Credit Agreement.
 At December 31, 2018, Con Edison had \$1,741 million of commercial paper outstanding, of which \$1,192 million was outstanding under CECONY's program.
-The weighted average interest rate at December 31, 2018 was 3.0 percent for both Con Edison and CECONY.
-At December 31, 2017, Con Edison had \$577 million of commercial paper outstanding of which \$1,201 was 1.8 percent for both Con Edison and CECONY.
+The weighted average interest rate at December 31, 2018 was 3.0 percent for both Con Edison and CECONY's program.
+The weighted average interest rate at December 31, 2017 was 1.8 percent for both Con Edison and CECONY.